doncandela/mgah/mgah.md

       [0.69553234 0.09401508 0.38381413]] <class 'numpy.ndarray'>
     ```

-    Next we use the function `cp.asarray` to copy the Numpy array `x` to a CuPy array on the GPU, so we can multiply the matrices using `cp.matmul`:
+    Next we use the function `cp.asarray` to copy the NumPy array `x` to a CuPy array on the GPU, so we can multiply the matrices using `cp.matmul`:

     ```
     zgpu = cp.matmul(cp.asarray(x),ygpu)